-- 3.1 Modify the following Conservation Practice Standards (CPS) to improve soil health and water quality: - Strengthen nutrient management criteria in practices, especially CPS 590 Nutrient Management, to enhance the capacity of NRCS to protect water quality.
+3.1 Modify the following CPS to improve soil health and water quality:

+• Strengthen nutrient management criteria in practices, especially CPS 590 (Nutrient Management) to enhance the capacity of NRCS to protect water quality.

-As noted above, recent research has indicated that crops growing in healthy, biologically active soils may need far less NPK than is recommended for a "high" soil test report for P and K. Other studies have shown that moderate to high inputs of soluble NPK can adversely affect soil life and can actually draw down soil organic carbon and reduce the soil's capacity to provide for crop nutrition through organic matter and nutrient cycling.
-Even when fertilizer inputs result in greater annual crop residue returns, soil organic carbon levels do not increase and sometimes decrease significantly.
+As noted above, recent research has indicated that crops growing in healthy, biologically active soils may need far less nitrogen (N), phosphorus (P), and potassium (K) than is recommended for a "high" soil test report for P and K. Other studies have shown that moderate to high inputs of soluble NPK can adversely affect soil life and can actually decrease SOC and reduce the soil's capacity to provide for crop nutrition through organic matter and nutrient cycling.
+Even when fertilizer inputs result in greater annual crop residue returns, SOC levels do not increase and sometimes decrease significantly.

-• Consider further opportunities to improve conservation practice standards to utilize the inherent connection between soil health management and water quality protection.
+• Consider further opportunities to improve CPS to utilize the inherent connection between soil health management and water quality protection.

 As noted earlier in this paper, excessive N and P inputs from either synthetic or organic sources can reduce the activity of mycorrhizal fungi and other beneficial soil organisms and diminish the crop's capacity to develop beneficial partnerships with soil organisms.
-In other words, excess soluble fertilizer inputs not only threaten water quality but also compromise soil health and make crops more dependent on additional soluble NPK inputs.
-On the other hand, careful management of soil health and soluble nutrient levels can promote "tightly coupled nutrient cycling" in which crops obtain sufficient N and other nutrients to sustain high yields while soil nitrate-N is low enough to minimize leaching and denitrification risks.
+In other words, excess soluble fertilizer inputs not only threaten water quality, but also compromise soil health and make crops more dependent on additional soluble NPK inputs.
+On the other hand, careful management of soil health and soluble nutrient levels can promote "tightly coupled nutrient cycling" in which crops obtain sufficient N and other nutrients to sustain high yields, while soil nitrate-N is low enough to minimize leaching and denitrification risks.